-If you don’t have people – people-people – who will listen to you yet miraculously bring you back to God’s Word, who will do your yard-work and watch your children, who will ask you to do their yard-work and watch their children – get them.
+If you don’t have people who will listen to you and, in time, bring you back to God’s Word, who will do your yard work and watch your children, who will ask you to do their yard work and watch their children – get them.

 I can’t give you a quick link to people like this, but you can ask God to provide them for you.
-Find a wonderful church – full of humans who honor the Bible and help one another.
+Find a wonderful church – full of humans who honor God and one another, who read the Bible and help others.
 (Here’s a great website to help you find a church in your area: 9 Marks Church Search).

 #2.
 This book:

 The Meaning of Marriage: Facing the Complexity of Commitment with the Wisdom of God – Tim Keller

 We’ve read this insightful, thorough, not-like-any-other-marriage-book book 3 times: once on our own and twice with other couples.
 We’ve read so many marriage books, and this is at the top of our list.

 It is biblical + thoughtful + relevant + practical + honest + humble = life changing.

 #3.
 A $ course: like Financial Peace University